-There are some skills-development programmes that have been established by the private sector for the private sector.
-For example, the eBay Seller Centre provides detailed guidance and support for SMEs that want to grow their businesses through online selling, in particular internationally.
-Further, eBay is partnering with the United States Department of Commerce to raise awareness about technology-enabled exporting among small companies.
-The early 2000s saw the emergence of national programmes across the European Union to support SME trade.
-However, a European Union Commission report found in 2010 that the awareness of these types of programmes was low among microenterprises; at the same time, microenterprises considered that the lack of adequate information and of public support were two key barriers to the internationalization of their operations.
-Several international agencies run e-commerce support programmes for building skills.
+There are some skills development programmes developed by the private sector for the private sector.
+For example, the eBay Seller Center provides detailed guidance and support for SMEs that want to grow their businesses through online selling, in particular internationally. eBay is also partnering with the United States Department of Commerce to raise awareness about technology-enabled exporting among small companies.
+The early 2000s saw the emergence of national programs across the EU for supporting SME trade.
+However, an EU Commission report found in 2010 that the awareness of these types of programmes was low among micro firms; at the same time, micro firms ranked lack of adequate information and of public support as two key barriers to the internationalization of their operations.
+Several international agencies run ecommerce support programmes for building skills.
 However, these have so far remained sporadic and intermittent.
-The International Trade Centre has launched a programme to help SMEs overcome the barriers to successfully trading online.
-Its e-solutions programme is based on a series of modules that combine technologies, training and advisory services and capabilities delivered through partners and shared platforms.
+ITC has launched a programme for assisting SMEs to overcome the barriers to successfully trading online.
+The "E Solutions" programme is based on a series of modules that combine technologies, training and advisory services and capabilities delivered through partners and shared platforms.